cchitsiang/awesome-stars/topics.md

 - [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [raindropio/extensions](https://github.com/raindropio/extensions) - Source code of Raindrop.io browser extension (Chrome, Firefox, Opera)
-- [seleniumbase/SeleniumBase](https://github.com/seleniumbase/SeleniumBase) - Browser automation framework for testing with Selenium, Python, and pytest.
-Includes a Dashboard, a Recorder for generating tests, Undetected Mode, and more.
 - [mozilla-mobile/firefox-ios](https://github.com/mozilla-mobile/firefox-ios) - Firefox for iOS
 - [janraasch/tab-ahead](https://github.com/janraasch/tab-ahead) - Web Browser Extension that helps you to quickly find open tabs by title and URL.
 - [ovity/octotree](https://github.com/ovity/octotree) - GitHub on steroids